when-of-python/catalogue/README.md

-# Lean Python
+# The When of Python

-Lean Python is a fledgling community initiative.
+The When of Python is a fledgling community initiative.
 The goal is to effectively shrink Python so it fits our brains by providing guidance on when we should use particular language features (and when we should not).